 New York's African Burial Ground is the nation's earliest and largest known African American cemetery.
 It has been called one of the most important archaeological finds of our time.
 But it is more than that: though long hidden and much violated it remains the final resting-place of some of New York's earliest African and African American pioneers.
 And it is an enduring testament to their history.

-The first known person of African descent to arrive on Manhattan Jan (Juan) Rodrigues, who was among the navigators traders, pirates, and fishermen who traversed the Atlantic as free me n, before and during the slavery ear.
-Rodrigues, a free black sailor from Santo Domingo (Dominican Republic) arrived in 16 13, setting up a trading post with the native Lenape people on Manhattan Is land .
+The first known person of African descent to arrive on Manhattan Jan (Juan) Rodrigues, who was among the navigators, traders, pirates, and fishermen who traversed the Atlantic as free men, before and during the slavery era.
+Rodrigues, a free black sailor from Santo Domingo (Dominican Republic) arrived in 1613, setting up a trading post with the native Lenape people on Manhattan Island.

-By l 640, about 500 people lived in New Amsterdam, which was community of shops a few dozen homes, and several warehouses belonging to the WIC.
+By l640, about 500 people lived in New Amsterdam, which was a community of shops, a few dozen homes, and several warehouses belonging to the WIC.
 Enslaved farm workers often oversaw the colony's farms for absentee Dutch owners, planting, harvesting and managing the day-to-day operations.
 These farming skills would soon win something very valuable for some of New Amsterdam's enslaved population-their freedom.
 During the worst fighting of the Dutch and Indian War, the first community of free blacks in the colonial United States was formed.